-Utilisation levels for IT equipment may be as low as 10-15% but could be raised to above 50%, although not for all workloads, suggesting that hardware could be reduced by 3-4 times and energy consumption reduced by approximately 50% (see Table 10).
+Utilisation levels for IT equipment may be as low as 10-15% but could be raised to above 50%, although not for all workloads, suggesting that hardware could be reduced by 3-4 times and energy consumption reduced by approximately 50% (see Table 101013).

 Virtualization reduces IT equipment requirements, increases IT utilization and M&E part loads, and tends to encourage good data centre designs, which are well managed (low PUE, etc).
-Older case studies based on virtualising physical servers show energy savings of 40% or greater^{41,42}.
+Older case studies based on virtualising physical servers show energy savings of 40% or greater.
 However, these comparisons are all made against unvirtualized servers which does not reflect the current market situation.

 1.2.3.
-Life cycle costs implications and trade-offs with environmental potential improvements
+Life cycle costs implications and trade-offs with environmental potential improvements http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.465.6398&rep=rep1&type=pdf

 Increasing utilisation reduces costs because more work is achieved with the same amount of hardware.
 In addition, the energy costs are reduced since there is less hardware which also reduces mechanical and electrical cost.
 It is very difficult to estimate specific costs due to the lack of information on current utilisation and possible utilisation levels.
+Deleted: Table 10Table 13